 Even if you are sitting like a handbook model, you are still spending time motionless.
 A study of sedentary workers found that most people prone to back pain stayed static for far too long - a lot longer than their pain-free counterparts.

 So, to avoid frowning in pain, switch things up!
-Get up, move, and stretch.
+Get up, move, and stretch or work your lower back.
 Even better, engage in exercises that provide neck pain relief.
 Ultimately, to keep most of the issues at bay, integrate these moves and jiggles into your daily routine.
 It will literally save your life.

 Remember - the biggest issue with sitting is… sitting.
 No matter how close to perfect you get, you are still sitting.